-4. Dissertation - in final form, ready for binding, six weeks prior to graduation.
+4. Dissertation - in final form, ready for binding, six weeks prior to graduation and before the oral defense of the dissertation.

 5. Oral defense of dissertation - no later than four weeks prior to graduation.
+No dissertation defense will be scheduled during the four weeks prior to graduation dates.